 “Har Khet ko Pani – More crop per drop”

-This scheme is aimed at improving water conservation and optimised utilization of resources in the industry.
+So, this scheme is aimed at improving water conservation and optimized utilization of resources in the industry.

 The Pradhan Mantri Krishi Sinchayee Yojana (PMKSY) motto is ‘Har Khet ko Pani’ which seeks to improve irrigation facilities for farmers.
-It also introduces a focused manner with end to end solutions on source creation, distribution, management, field application, and extension activities.
+And, it also introduces a focused manner with end to end solutions on source creation, distribution, management, field application, and extension activities.

 - Increased investment in irrigation at the field level